 Why I Don't Use DEET

-DEET is a registered pesticide.
 DEET is short for N,N-diethyl-m-toluamide (also known as N,N-diethyl-3-methylbenzamide).
 It is a member of the toluene chemical family.
 Toluene is an organic solvent used in rubber and plastic cements and paint removers.
 DEET is absorbed through the skin and passes into the blood.

 The Medical Sciences Bulletin, published by Pharmaceutical Information Associates Ltd. reports, “Up to 56% of DEET applied topically penetrates intact human skin and 17% is absorbed into the bloodstream.”
 Blood concentrations of about 3 mg per liter have been reported several hours after DEET repellent was applied to skin in the prescribed fashion.
 DEET is also absorbed by the gut.

 The most serious concerns about DEET are its effects on the central nervous system.
 Dr. Mohammed Abou-Donia of Duke University studied lab animals' performance of neuro-behavioral tasks requiring muscle coordination.
 He found that lab animals exposed to the equivalent of average human doses of DEET performed far worse than untreated animals.
 Abou-Donia also found that combined exposure to DEET and permethrin, a mosquito spray ingredient, can lead to motor deficits and learning and memory dysfunction.

 See “The Hazards of DEET” for more information.